 Nevada Joint Union High School District Board of Trustees appoints new member

-The board at its Wednesday night meeting voted 3-0 to appoint Reeves to its vacant seat.
-Trustee Linda Campbell abstained from voting.
+The board at its Wednesday night meeting voted 3-1 to appoint Michael Freedman, a local entrepreneur and teacher, to the board’s vacant seat.
+Trustee Linda Campbell was the dissenting vote.

 Support Local Journalism